-The first Iranian skyscraper built in the city of Isfahan was during the 16th century.
-However, later on, Shams- Ol Emareh, the five-storey mansion of Qajar era in Golestan Palace stole this title from Ali Qapu.
-Ali Qapu has an eye-catching view over Naqsh-e-Jahan square and stands opposite to the impressive Sheikh Lotfollah Mosque.
+The first Iranian skyscraper was built in the city of Isfahan during the 16th century.
+However, later on, Shams- Ol Emareh, the five-storey mansion of the Qajar era in Golestan Palace stole this title from Ali Qapu.
+Ali Qapu has an eye-catching view over Naqsh-e-Jahan square and stands opposite the impressive Sheikh Lotfollah Mosque.

 The softness of the colours and the elegance of the designs allow you to enjoy more as you pay more attention to the detail all over the forty-eight-meter height and with the six-storey building.
 However, if you walk around the building before entering, you realize this mansion looks different from each side.
 From the front, all you see is two storeys, from the sides, four storeys and from behind the building, you can see six storeys.
 This unique design is considered a magnum opus in the history of Iranian architecture.
 All the paintings belong to the greatest painters of Persian history.

 The name Ali means sublime and Qapu means gate in Azari Turkish.
 It was in this building that the great Safavid monarchs entertained the noble visitors and foreign ambassadors.

 Isfahan was the second capital of the Safavid Dynasty.
 Since then, vast constructions were initiated, which resulted in the creation of divine buildings.
 Ali Qapu, located on the west side of the Naqsh-e-Jahan square was the shah's palace and the place for resolving national affairs.
 It was the main entrance to the other palaces.
 Subsequently, the building became the symbol of the political and physical presence of the state government.